direktiv/direktiv.github.io/docs/examples/website-change.md

 ```

 ## Save current values
-Finally we save the current headers to the `lastModified` and `etag` workflow variables, so next time this workflow is executed they can retrived in the `get-old-headers` state.
+Finally we save the current headers to the `lastModified` and `etag` workflow variables, so next time this workflow is executed they can be retrieved in the `get-old-headers` state.

 ```yaml
   - id: save-values